Stagecoach South: Fleet Buzz

-Mercedes-Benz Varios used to form the backbone of the fleet, but in 2008/09 the company upgraded its fleet with the purchase of four new Optare Solos and four Optare Versas, as well as two Caetano Nimbuses that previously operated with Travel de Courcey and Reading Buses.
-These buses were painted in a livery of yellow (lower body) and black (upper body).
+Mercedes-Benz Varios used to form the majority of the company's vehicle fleet, but in 2008–09 the company upgraded its fleet with the purchase of four new Optare Solos and four Optare Versas on lease, as well as two Caetano Nimbuses that previously operated with Travel de Courcey and Reading Buses.
 Afterwards, other Stagecoach-branded buses replaced the remainder of the step-entrance fleet.

 In December 2011, the business was sold to Stagecoach with 22 buses and 29 staff.
 It was run as a low-cost unit of Stagecoach South.
-Alongside the new Optare buses, four Plaxton Pointers and three Alexander ALX200s - one in plain white - were transferred from Selkent.
-Further withdrawn step-entrance Stagecoach buses were transferred or placed on loan to the division.
+To assist the newly purchased buses, four Plaxton Pointers and three Alexander ALX200s were transferred from Selkent.
+Further withdrawn step-entrance Stagecoach buses were also transferred or placed on loan to the division.

 When the Countryliner bus company ceased trading on 18 January 2013, Stagecoach passed route 41 to Fleet Buzz, after running the route for a week, from 21 January.
-Major network changes in April 2013 saw the Fleet Buzz routes restructured and further expanded into Basingstoke.
+This coincided with major network changes in April 2013 that saw the Fleet Buzz routes restructured and further expanded into Basingstoke.
 The company also took over operations of the flexible 'Cango' bus service between New Alresford and Basingstoke.

 On 31 December 2014, three years after the Stagecoach takeover, the website was updated to announce the end of the Fleet Buzz name with operations fully integrated into Stagecoach South from the date of a major network change on 5 January 2015.
 The depot at Crondall closed on 23 May 2015, with staff, routes and buses transferred to Basingstoke and Aldershot.